Basic Questions

 7. Do Trad Crafters believe in God?

 Yes.
-The vast majority of Trad Crafters has a strong belief in the Divine, the spiritual world, and lead a spiritually orientated life.
-Most believe in either:
+The vast majority of Trad Crafters have a strong belief in the Divine, the Spiritual World, and lead a spiritually-orientated life.
+Most believe in:

-- Pantheism, and view "God" as a Universal Consciousness or the force of Nature rather than a "person" figure, or,
+• Pantheism, and the view that "God" is a Universal Consciousness or the force of Nature rather than a "person" figure,

-Most use a combination of these two belief systems.
-Also, a very few are henotheists (like Wiccans), agnostics, atheists, etc. However, Traditional Crafters are never Christians or Satanists.
+Most use a combination of these two belief systems in a dualism that is complimentary coexisting principles.
+Also, a very few are henotheists (like Wiccans), agnostics, atheists, etc. However, Traditional Crafters are never Christians, Satanists, religious Jews or Islamics.
 These religions are not compatible with our fundamental beliefs.

 8. Are Trad Crafters the same as Satanic Witches?

-No. Satanism and Trad Witchcraft are two completely different things.
-Satanism is not and has never been associated with Trad Witchcraft.
-Therefore, Satanic witches are not Traditional Crafters, or Trad witches.
+No. Satanism and Trad Witchcraft are two completely different things that are not related.
+Satanism is not and has never been associated with Traditional Craft.
+Therefore, Satanic witches are not Traditional Crafters (Trad witches).
+Satanism is a Christian herasy.
+We have nothing to do with Christianity either.

-I should also point out that the concepts of Satan, the devil, and hell are purely Judeo-Christian-Islamic beliefs that are completely alien to any form of British witchcraft.
+I should also point out that the concepts of Satan, the devil, and hell are purely Judeo-Christian-Islamic beliefs that are alien to our belief system.

 9. Don't you have animal sacrifices?

-No. Trad Witchcraft is based on a reverence for Nature and all forms of life.
-We believe life to be sacred and is to be treated with respect.
+No. We do not harm animals.
+Trad Witchcraft is based on a reverence for Nature and that means a reverence for all forms of life.
+We believe life itself is sacred; And we are responsible for the welfare of all those in our charge.

 10. Are there any rules of conduct in Trad Witchcraft?

 Trad Crafters are taught to be responsible for their own actions.
 All seekers are taught that all personal and magical acts have direct consequences in the Law of Return.
-Also know as the Law of Cause and Effect, this belief means that for every action there is an equal and opposite reaction returned to the self.
-In the same vain, doing something negative will usually return trouble to the self.
+Also know as the Law of Cause and Effect.
+This means that for every action there is an equal and opposite reaction.
+This means that when we send a positive spell out to someone, the positive energy is returned to us.
+In the same vain, a negative spell will usually return trouble.
+In sending out negative spells with negative intent, we must be willing to experience the harmful consequences of our own actions.

 11. Are Trad Witches nude during rituals?